Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-The first digit that comes after the model number shows the products generation for example an Intel core i7-8700 is an 8th generation model.
-The other numbers are just indicators of various models in line while the letter K denotes that the device is unlocked for over-clocking while X at the end of AMD models indicate that the model has a higher clocking speed.
+The first digit that comes after the model number shows the product’s generation for example an Intel core i7-8700 is an 8th generation model.
+The other numbers are just indicators of various models in line while the letter K denotes that the device is unlocked for overclocking while X at the end of AMD models indicates that the model has a higher clocking speed.

-With this information you will be able to select the best device model that suit your personal interests in gaming as well as provide you with some insight of what CPU gaming entails.
+With this information, you will be able to select the best device model that suits your personal interests in gaming as well as provide you with some insight into what CPU gaming entails.

 We have seen everything we need about CPU for gaming.